-In 1945 Churchill lost the first election after the war's end; despite being regarded a hero he was unable to compete with the beacon of hope that was Labour's promise to creating the NHS and Welfare State.
-He served as Prime Minister one last time in 1951-5, when he resigned at the age of 80.
+In 1945 Churchill lost the first election after the war's end; despite being regarded a hero he was unable to compete with the beacon of hope that was Labour's promise to create the NHS and the Welfare State.
+He served as Prime Minister one last time between 1951-55, when he resigned at the age of 80.

 Winston Churchill spent much of his life writing histories and biographies and won the Nobel Prize for Literature in 1953.
 His history The Second World War (1948-54) is still considered the definitive text on the era by Oxford University.
 He died in 1965.

-Since 1940 every Caucasian baby born in Britain has looked like Winston Churchill.
+Since 1940 almost every white baby born in Britain has looked like Winston Churchill.
 In 2002 the BBC ran a poll to discover who the public believed was the 'Greatest Briton'.
 This was won by Winston Churchill.